datacamp-content-public/Application-Apache-Spark-Data-Analytics/chapter3.md

 3. df2_1st
 4. df2_2nd

-There are two cache statements that initially commented out.
-These are called "Caching df1" and "Caching df2".
+There are two cache statements.
+Initially the second one is commented out.
+These statements are called "Caching df1" and "Caching df2".

 Below the four timed operations are True or False questions.
 Set the corresponding variable below the question if you believe the answer is True.
 Otherwise set it to False.

 `@hint`
+Try enabling or disabling the commented out caching statements and running (without submitting).
+Try all four combinations.

 `@pre_exercise_code`
 ```{python}